pyOpenSci/software-peer-review/partners/scientific-communities.md

 defined by the Pangeo community.

 * **Consume and produce high-level data structures** (e.g. **Xarray datasets**, **Pandas DataFrames**) wherever feasible.
-* **Operate lazily when called on Dask data structure:** To support larger-than-memory datasets, many Pangeo workflows use [Dask](https://dask.org) to parallelize the workflow.
+* **Operate lazily when called on Dask data structures:** To support larger-than-memory datasets, many Pangeo workflows use [Dask](https://dask.org) to parallelize the workflow.
 Doing this efficiently requires lazily loading data and triggering compute only when needed.
 See the [Dask documentation](https://docs.dask.org/en/stable/user-interfaces.html#laziness-and-computing) for more.

     * A few other resources related to lazy loading: